 |

-Sailor’s Lament (1992) This song started out
+Sailor’s Lament (1992) This

-true story now retold in the song Charles Wells & Josephine Grimbley but at the time Sailor’s Lament was written I
+the true story now retold in the song Charles Wells & Josephine Grimbley but at the time Sailor’s Lament was written I

 had not heard the story of Charles Wells.
 Song Printed in